 3) Capture the data

 Now that you have a list of measurable goals, you need a suitable forum for capturing different types of data.
-Adding surveys and polls on your staff intranet is a simple way to get feedback on areas such as employee satisfaction and happiness levels.
+Adding surveys and polls on your employee intranet portal is a simple way to get feedback on areas such as employee satisfaction and happiness levels.
 Use e-forms to record new hires and leavers so that you can determine retention rates.
 And create discussion areas on your corporate social network for staff to propose new ideas.

 Use surveys, e-forms, and discussion areas to capture feedback